LasseHels/frigg/README.md

 ## Configuration

 Frigg is configured using a configuration file and a secrets file.
-Both files support both JSON and YAML.
 The paths to these files are provided using the `-config.file` and `-secrets.file` flags when starting Frigg:
 ```bash
 frigg -config.file=/path/to/config.yaml -secrets.file=/path/to/secrets.yaml
 ```